-The crypto-asset described in the white paper inclassifiences a crypto-asset under the Markets in Crypto-Assets Regulation (MCAR, but Class not qualify as an electronic money token (EMT) or an asset-enference classer (ART).
-It is a digital representation of value that can be stored and transferred using distributed ledger technology (DLT) or similar technology, without enborring or conferring any rights to its holder.
+The crypto-asset deteribed in the write paper is classified as a crypto-asset under the Markets in Crypto-Asset.
+Regulation (MiCAR) but does not qualify as an electronic money token (EMT or an adot-referenced token (ART).
+It is a digital representation of value that caused store and transferred using distributed ledger technology (DLT) or similar technology, version embodying or conferring any rights to its holder.

-The asset does not aim a maintain a stable value by referencing an official currency, a basket of astets, or any other underlying rights.
-Instead, its valuation is entirely marketdriven, based to supply and demand dynamics, and not supported by a stabilization mechanism.
-This network pegged to any fiat currency nor backed by any external assets, this inglushing it nearly from EMTs and ARTs.
+Increase cloes not aim to maintain a stable value by referencing an official currency, a basket of assets, or any other underlying rights.
+Instead, its valuation is entirely marketdriver based on supply and demand dynamics, and not supported by a stabilization mechanism.
+It is neither pegged to any fiat currency nor backed by any external assets, distinguishing it clearly from EMTs and ARTs.

-Furthermore, the crypto-asset is not categorized as a financial instrument, deposit, insura ce product, pension product, or any other regulated financial product under EU taw.
+Furthermore, the crypto-asset is not categorized as a financial instrument, deposit, insurance product, pension product, or any other regulated financial product under EU law.
 It does not grant financial rights, voting rights, or any contractual claims to its holders, ensuring that it remains outside the scope of regulatory frameworks applicable to traditional financial instruments.